Scenic Drives in the Smokes

 Highlights of the trail include wildlife viewing, log cabins, and streams.
 One of the most popular waterfalls in the park can be accessed by taking Rainbow Falls Trail.
 It is a 5.4-mile hike to Rainbow Falls and back.
 Bring a lot of water and snacks if you plan to hike to Rainbow Falls.

 Veering off of Little River Road, Tremont Road runs parallel with the Middle Prong up to Walker Valley.
 The Great Smoky Mountains Institute at Tremont is located here.
-The paved road turns to gravel past the institute and continues up mountain for 3 miles to Lynn Camp Prong.
+The paved road turns to gravel past the institute and continues up mountain for three miles to Lynn Camp Prong.
 This road is mainly used to access the Institute; however, runners, hikers, bicyclists, and motorists use both the paved and gravel sections.

 To get to the top of Balsam Mountain and the campground that is situated around its peak, you must venture out of the Great Smoky Mountains National Park and into the Cherokee Indian Reservation.
 Access to Balsam Mountain is provided at milepost 58 off the Blue Ridge Parkway.
 At milepost 58, take the Heintooga Ridge Road for 8 miles up the mountain.